Patty Hendrickson can’t explain the feeling inside when she went up to get baptized at Green Bay Community Church last summer.

 Patty has also learned to put her faith in God even when things get difficult.
 She and her husband were forced to close their Mustard Seed restaurants.
 Despite that heartache Patty said she remained confident that “God will take care of us.”

 Patty has three grown children: Haley, Kaleb and Jarrett.
-Besides her love for photography, Patty enjoys reading, walking and baking.
-She would one day like to travel to Germany, Scotland and Israel.
+Besides her love for photography, Patty enjoys reading, walking, baking and traveling.
 "I want to travel more,” she said.
 “I love getting to know people from different countries.
 I want to see more things.”

-Patty looks for ways to be used by God.
+Patty looks for ways to serve God.
 “I pray that the Lord helps me to see where I need to be, helps me to know who I need to talk to, and catches me when I say something negative or not very kind,” Patty said.
 "And he does.”

 Patty said her daily prayer goes something like this: “God, give me direction, guide me so you can work through me.
 Help me to get past myself to let you come out.”